- Site Map

 Forward-Looking Information and Risks Notice

-Except for statements of historical fact relating to the Company, including our 50% interest in Huckleberry Mines Ltd., certain information contained herein constitutes forward-looking information which is prospective in nature and reflects the current views and/or expectations of Imperial.
+Except for statements of historical fact relating to the Company, certain information contained herein constitutes forward-looking information which are prospective in nature and reflect the current views and/or expectations of Imperial.
 Often, but not always, forward-looking information can be identified by the use of statements such as “plans”, “expects” or “does not expect”, “is expected”, “scheduled”, “estimates”, “forecasts”, “projects”, “intends”, “anticipates” or “does not anticipate”, or “believes”, or variations of such words and phrases or statements that certain actions, events or results “may”, “could”, “should”, “would”, “might” or “will” be taken, occur or be achieved.
-Such information in this news release includes, without limitation, statements regarding: use of proceeds from financings and credit; the 2017 production targets for the Red Chris and Mount Polley mines; mining of an additional underground stope in the Mount Polley Boundary zone expected to be completed in March 2017; the potential for Mount Polley’s Martel zone and South Springer to further extend mine life; timing of ongoing rehabilitation activities at the Mount Polley mine; plans to implement Mount Polley’s long term water management plan; use of the Red Chris South Dam to store tailings after the spring runoff; installation of an additional floatation cell and the milling of drill core samples as part of a Red Chris program to pursue improvements in copper recoveries; results of preliminary engineering studies indicating that block caving may be the best method to develop Red Chris’ deep resource below the current designed pit; maintaining the Huckleberry mine site and plant so that mine operations can be efficiently restarted when market conditions for copper improve; plans for follow up drilling at the Huckleberry mine Creek zone and along the southwest margin of the Main Zone pit; the closing of the sale of the Company’s interest in the Sterling gold mine property in the second quarter of 2017; mine plans; costs and timing of current and proposed exploration and development; production and marketing; capital expenditures; adequacy of funds for projects and liabilities; the receipt of necessary regulatory permits, approvals or other consents; outcome and impact of litigation; cash flow; working capital requirements; the requirement for additional capital; results of operations, production, revenue, margins and earnings; future prices of copper and gold; future foreign currency exchange rates and impact; future accounting changes; and future prices for marketable securities.
+Such information in this news release includes, without limitation, statements regarding: use of proceeds from financings and credit; expectations for cash savings arising from the payment of interest due on certain debt facilities in common shares; the 2018 production targets for the Red Chris and Mount Polley mines; expectations that Red Chris will receive its new electric powered hydraulic excavator during the second quarter of 2018 and that the addition of the new excavator and the receipt of the five 150 ton haul trucks will support an increase of the mining rate to about 130,000 tonnes per day and provide quicker access to the deeper higher grade portions of the Main and East zones;results of preliminary engineering studies indicating that block caving may be the best method to develop Red Chris’ deep resource below the current designed pit and the drill program currently under development will provide information required to further advance the block cave studies; the reduction of mining operations at Mount Polley to minimal levels during the second half of 2018; reliance on low grade stockpiles to provide mill feed for Mount Polley until the dredging of the Springer pit is completed (targeted for the end of the year), following which mining operations are expected to return to normal levels with Springer pit supplying mill feed to the concentrator; plans for a small exploration program at Mount Polley to commence during the second half of 2018; expectations that South Springer has the potential to significantly increase the Mount Polley mineral resource, assuming planned drilling is positive; the development of a preliminary plan to reopen Huckleberry mine in 2019 subject to further strengthening of the price of copper; mine plans; costs and timing of current and proposed exploration and development; production and marketing; capital expenditures; adequacy of funds for projects and liabilities; the receipt of necessary regulatory permits, approvals or other consents; outcome and impact of litigation; cash flow; working capital requirements; the requirement for additional capital; results of operations, production, revenue, margins and earnings; future prices of copper and gold; future foreign currency exchange rates and impact; future accounting changes; and future prices for marketable securities.

-Forward-looking information is not based on historical facts, but rather on then current expectations, beliefs, assumptions, estimates and forecasts about the business and the industry and markets in which the Company operates, including, but not limited to, assumptions that: the Company will be able to advance and complete remaining planned rehabilitation activities within expected timeframes; there will be no significant delay or other material impact on the expected timeframes or costs for completion of rehabilitation of the Mount Polley mine and implementation of Mount Polley’s long term water management plan; the Company’s initial rehabilitation activities at Mount Polley will be successful in the long term; all required permits, approvals and arrangements to proceed with planned rehabilitation and Mount Polley’s long term water management plan will be obtained in a timely manner; there will be no material operational delays at the Red Chris or Mount Polley mines; equipment will operate as expected; there will not be significant power outages; the Company’s use of derivative instruments will enable the Company to achieve expected pricing protection; there will be no material adverse change in the market price of commodities and exchange rates; the Red Chris and Mount Polley mines will achieve expected production outcomes (including with respect to mined grades and mill recoveries); and Imperial will have access to capital as required and satisfy financial covenants contained in its credit facilities and other loan documents.
+Forward-looking information is not based on historical facts, but rather on then current expectations, beliefs, assumptions, estimates and forecasts about the business and the industry and markets in which the Company operates, including, but not limited to, assumptions that: the Company will be able to advance and complete remaining planned rehabilitation activities within expected timeframes; there will be no significant delay or other material impact on the expected timeframes or costs for completion of rehabilitation of the Mount Polley mine and implementation of Mount Polley’s long term water management plan; the Company’s initial rehabilitation activities at Mount Polley will be successful in the long term; all required permits, approvals and arrangements to proceed with planned rehabilitation and Mount Polley’s long term water management plan will be obtained in a timely manner; there will be no material operational delays at the Red Chris or Mount Polley mines; Huckleberry mine will restart in 2019; equipment will operate as expected; there will not be significant power outages; the Company’s use of derivative instruments from time to time will enable the Company to achieve expected pricing protection; there will be no material adverse change in the market price of commodities and exchange rates; the Red Chris and Mount Polley mines will achieve expected production outcomes (including with respect to mined grades and mill recoveries and access to water as needed); and Imperial will have access to capital as required and satisfy financial covenants contained in its credit facilities and other loan documents.
 Such statements are qualified in their entirety by the inherent risks and uncertainties surrounding future expectations.
 We can give no assurance that the forward-looking information will prove to be accurate.

 Forward-looking information involves known and unknown risks, uncertainties and other factors which may cause Imperial’s actual results, revenues, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by the statements constituting forward-looking information.